Titantek/ada-outlier-datastory/content.md

 Answer: Hence the choice is: '[ANSWER]'*

-We will select the games that the model will play based on the number of time the games was attempted by the players.
+We will select the games that the model will play based on the number of time the games were attempted by the players.
 To visualize the number of attempts per game, we will use a CCDF plot.
-And we will use the players's path length to distribution to select the maximum number of prompts we will give to the model per game based on the end of the distribution.
+We will use the players path length distribution to select the maximum number of prompts we will give to the model per game, we will choose the tail of the path length distribution as the maximum number of prompts.

 ![players_path_length](assets/img/llm_parameter.svg)

-We observe on the CCDF that the number of attempts stop deacreasing after 10 attempts. so we will select the games that have been attempted more than 10 times by the players.
-And the tail of the path length distribution stops around 50 clicks, so the maximum number of prompts we will give to the model per game will be 50.
+From the CCDF, we observe that the number of attempts no longer decreases after 10.
+Therefore, we will focus on games that players have attempted more than 10 times.
+Additionally, the tail of the path length distribution tapers off around 50 clicks, so we will limit the maximum number of clicks the model can make per game to 50.

 ## 4.B.
 Comparison of the models with the players